 You have insights just like anyone else.
 You’ve had moments where everything makes sense.
 You’ve had a-ha moments.

-There are times when you feel on top of the world.
 Those are signs of you getting in touch with your inner wisdom.
 It’s trying to figure things out that gets in the way of figuring things out.
 When you let go of control, things flow.

 You don’t have to force results, or answers.